bluuuk/bluuuk.github.io/_posts/2025-09-22-crew_secure-file-transfer.md

 > I vibe coded a file transfer program.
 Surely it is secure...

+In the challenge *Secure File Transfer* I reversed the a binary, figuring out how it uses Libsodium to do key exchange and ChaCha/XChaCha for encryption.
+I noticed a big oops: the same nonce is reused and the same key is used both for sending and receiving, which breaks standard crypto hygiene, i.e. enabeling a Known-Plaintext Attack.
+Because of that, I was able to xor the ciphertext of a file with its echoed-back version and gradually undo parts of the plaintext (eventually understanding that it is a PNG, IHDR and IEND chunk, field recunstruction via CRC32, iTXt chunk etc.).
+In the end, I recovered enough to reconstruct a valid PNG (and thus the flag) and show what fixes are needed: fresh nonces per connection, and separate keys for send vs receive.

 # Overview

 We received a network capture and an elf called `sft`: